qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadproject.rst

         QgsPathResolver.setPathPreprocessor(my_processor)

-#. replace a stored database host with a new one:
+#. replace a database host address with a new one:

    .. testcode:: loadproject